 We should reflect first upon the close and affectionate relationship this companion enjoyed with the Prophet (peace be upon him).

 Though the Prophet (peace be upon him) was who he was, it did not prevent him from relating to Abdullah in a familiar manner, of being his friend, and joking with him.

 The Prophet’s Inclusive Society

-This shows us that in the society envisioned by the Prophet (peace be upon him) people were not segregated into the pious and the sinners, with social interactions debarred between the two groups.
+This shows us that in the society of the Prophet (peace be upon him) people were not segregated into the pious and the sinners, with social interactions debarred between the two groups.

 Rather, it was a unified, inclusive society, where each person could be at a different level of piety.
 Some were at the forefront of righteousness, some were moderately pious, while others were prone to fall into sin.
 However, no one lived aloof from society, nor was anyone shunned.
 Everyone remained part of society.

-This inclusiveness meant that when some members of society fell into error, the effects of their mistakes were limited and short-lived.
+This inclusiveness meant that when some members of society fell into error, the effects of their mistakes were limited.
 No one was marginalized, so there was no chance sinfulness to grow on society’s “fringes”.

 When anyone made a mistake, there was no end of brotherly support from others in society who were more than willing to lend a helping hand and get that person back on track.

 Another lesson the Prophet’s conduct shows us is the importance of maintaining a positive outlook.

 In spite of the fact that Abdullah the alcoholic was frequently being summoned before the Prophet (peace be upon him), the Prophet drew everyone’s attention to one of Abdullah’s positive qualities – that he loved Allah and His Messenger.